-The Third Sacristy nearest the cloister, known as the Treasury, contains built into the wall a vault in which can be kept various treasures of the College.
-In one corner of the room is a beautiful English clock, formerly the property of Bishop Seabury, first Bishop of the Episcopal Church in America, and in another corner is his mitre.
+102 The Third Sacristy nearest the cloister, known as the Treasury, contains a vault in which can be kept various treasures of the College.
+In one corner of the room is a beautiful English clock, formerly the property of Bishop Seabury, first Bishop of the Episcopal Church in America, and in another corner is his mitre (Picture Page 69), encased with Bishop Brownell's spectacles.
 The old colonial chair is the gift of Frank Farber of Hartford, who became so much interested in the Chapel through his labors in the restoration of the Seabury clock that he decided to give to the Chapel his most cherished possession, this chair.